sparrowcode/DiffableKit/Readme.md

 Before read it, highly recomded check `Example` target in project.
 It examle show all features, like use stepper and switch, like process actions, create custom models and many other.

 For work with diffable need create model (inside project you found some ready-use models) and do cell provider, which convert model with data to `UITableViewCell` or `UICollectionViewCell`.
+Next example for table, but all methods and class names available for collections.

 New model shoud extend from basic class `SPDiffableItem`: